SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 For other shells such as sh, zsh, tcsh, csh, etc., you would replace bash with the shell name (e.g. zsh).

-<h4> Load Modules </h4>

-Once the distributed environment modules system is initialized, you can then use the *module avail* to see available modules, e.g.:
+Once the distributed environment modules system is initialized, you can check the available modules:

 ~~~
 $ module avail